SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Concurrency.md

 A *task* is a unit of work
 that can be run asynchronously as part of your program.
 All asynchronous code runs as part of some task.
+A task itself does only one thing at a time, but when you create multiple tasks,
+Swift can schedule them to run simultaneously.

-The `async`-`let` syntax described in the previous section creates a child task for you.
+The `async`-`let` syntax described in the previous section implicitly creates a child task.
-You can also create a task group and add child tasks to that group, which gives you more control over priority and cancellation, and lets you create a dynamic number of tasks.
+You can also create a task group and explicitly add child tasks to that group, which gives you more control over priority and cancellation, and lets you create a dynamic number of tasks.